agilesolutions/ai-trader/Readme.md

 This AI Agent implementation is adhering [Model Context Protocol (MCP)](https://docs.spring.io/spring-ai/reference/api/mcp/mcp-overview.html) to letting that Agent communicate with external tools to fetching additional data on top of what it was learned and calling external tools executing tasks once its reasoning was done.

 The MCP Client (*the AI Agent from this demo*) is a key component in the Model Context Protocol (MCP) architecture, responsible for establishing and managing connections with MCP servers (*AI MCP servers from this demo*).
-The MCP servers from this demo will enable the AI agent to retrieve data from external tools (Portfolio DB stock inventory records and REST API call to fetching financial assets (stocks) from [twelvedata.com](https://twelvedata.com/) ), plan actions like sending notifications over WhatsUp and updating Portfolio DB stock inventory records.
+The MCP servers from this demo will enable the AI agent to retrieve data from external tools (Portfolio DB stock inventory records and REST API call to fetching financial assets (stocks) from [twelvedata.com](https://twelvedata.com/) ), plan actions like sending notifications over WhatsApp and updating Portfolio DB stock inventory records.

 ## About Agentic AI